MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

 - SPO160
 - MET150
 - BSA160
+ms.custom: seo-marvel-apr2020

-description: "Plan and create the top landing page for your organization, and then set it as your home site."
+description: Plan and create the top landing page for your organization, and then set it as your home site in SharePoint.
 ---

 # Set up a home site for your organization